 “That is weird that you know all that,” Bobbi replies.
 “People don’t remember that I’m a scientist.
 They just remember that I used to be married to Hawkeye and I hit things with sticks.
 So that means a lot.”

-Janet van Dyne – who was originally depicted during the 1960s as more interested in fashion and men than crimefighting – has an even more direct opportunity to address her past portrayals in a monologue a few issues later.
+While Bobbi Morse’s comments are brief, Janet van Dyne – who was originally depicted during the 1960s as more interested in fashion and men than crimefighting – was given a longer monologue.

 “Can we discuss misconceptions about me for a minute?” she begins.
 “The worst is that fake fanboys like to talk about how I’m only a super hero because I happened to be Hank’s wife.
 But actually I sought out Hank and insisted on going through the process that got me these powers.
 Maybe my favorite misconception is that I don’t have any useful powers.
 That I was somehow redundant on the Avengers.
 Tony could fly.
 Hank could shrink and grow.
 People who say those sorts of things don’t understand the difference between the Avengers and, say, the New Warriors.
 Why one team remains the symbol and the other one burns out.
 That difference, that’s my super-power.
 My secret power is that I get things done.”